bhanabhagwanwalakrishna-cyber/product_db/README.md

 ## Project Overview

-This project is a Product Database Management System developed using MySQL.
-It is designed to manage products, categories, customers, orders, payments, suppliers, inventory, and returns efficiently.
+The Product Database Management System is a SQL-based project developed using MySQL Workbench to manage and organize business data efficiently.
+The database stores information related to products, categories, customers, suppliers, employees, inventory, orders, payments, and returns in a structured format.

+This project demonstrates the use of relational database concepts such as primary keys, foreign keys, data relationships, and data management.
+Various SQL concepts including Joins, Subqueries, CTEs, Window Functions, Views, and Triggers have been implemented to perform data analysis and automate database operations.

+The main goal of this project is to provide a practical understanding of database design and SQL query development.
+It helps in learning how businesses manage large amounts of data while ensuring accuracy, consistency, and efficient data retrieval.

 ## Database Name